Introduction to Deal with Difficult Team Members

-You know that this is detrimental to your project and you know that this can have far reaching effects on the health of your project and the team members as well.
-You need to find a solution and you need to find it now.
+You know that this is detrimental to your project, and you know that this can have far-reaching effects on the health of your project and the team members as well.
+You need to find a solution, and you need to find it now.

 Causes Your Team Members to Be Hard to Deal With

-After consistently studying such individuals in my workplace and referring to many case studies published in the world of psychology, I’ve come to the conclusion that following list encompasses the reasons we have to deal with difficult team members:
+After consistently studying such individuals in my workplace and referring to many case studies published in the world of psychology, I’ve come to the conclusion that the following list encompasses the reasons we have to deal with difficult team members:

 - Lack of motivation